Gross and fine motor skills form the foundation

 Before a child can hold their pencil effectively, they need to be able to sit up.
 Sitting requires adequate postural control.
 Postural control is our ability to keep our bodies stable when we are stationary and when we move.
 It is essential for us to be able to use our arms, hands and fingers with good control.

 Imagine a building.
 In order for it to stand up, there needs to be strong foundations underneath.
 Without strong foundations a building would fall over.
 Our foundation is postural control.
 Postural control starts developing from the moment a child is born.
 Initially, babies have no postural control.
-Their heads even need support.
+Even their heads need to be held and supported.
 Over time a baby can hold their head up and then push up on their arms and roll over.
 Tummy time helps to develop these skills and helps with shoulder stability.

 Our shoulders are the next layer of the foundation.
 They are like the concrete floor on a building.
 Our shoulders support our arms and hands, in the same way the floor supports the walls.
 When there is reduced shoulder stability, a child will have less control over their arms and hand.